cosminstr/Music-Recommendation-System/README.md

 ## Description

-Music Recommendation System implemented using K-means Clustering Algorithm with a minimalistic and clean interface.
+This is a Music Recommendation System implemented using K-means Clustering Algorithm with a minimalistic and clean interface.
 The user can choose to be recommended 10 songs either based on a playlist or on 3 other songs.
 After submitting the form the user will be redirected to the spotify playlist with the recommendations.

 The dataset used is the Spotify_1_Million_Tracks dataset from [Kaggle](https://shorturl.at/cUzI4)